 With the Groups & Teams tool, you can create and manage groups of people within Aplos.
-The groups can be committees in your organization, your board of directors, a group of volunteers, and anything else you will need.
-Not only can you keep track of group members and communicate with them, you can also set tasks, plan events, share documents, and much more.
+The groups can be committees in your organization, your board of directors, a group of volunteers, etc. Not only can you keep track of group members and communicate with them, you can also set tasks, plan events, share documents, and much more.

 Below are steps to create a group and add members.